sourcegraph/handbook/content/departments/technical-success/support/tools/index.md

 - Zoom is how we connect synchronously.
 - Gmail is mostly for notifications.
 - Google calendar is for your calendar, as well as shared calendars (like the CS team calendar).
-- Asana is for our project tracking as a team
 - Gsuite is for drafts, slide decks, and spreadsheets.
 - Lattice is to facilitate our twice yearly [review cycles](../../../people-talent/people-ops/process/teammate-sentiment/impact-reviews/index.md).
 - Greenhouse is for hiring.